benwilcock/spring-cloud-contracts/cdc-microservice/README.md

   It's in this package in the folder `src/test/java/io/pivotalservices` that I have included the mandatory base class for the auto generated tests.

-3. Add the testing base-class for the suto-generated tests to extend.
+3. Add the testing base-class.

+  With Spring Cloud Contract, additional JUnit tests are auto-generated for you based on the contracts that you supply.
+Each of those auto generated tests needs to extend a base class that defined the controller under test.
+This base class is as follows in this example...

   ```java
   package io.pivotalservices;